robang74/redfishos/forum/quick-start-guide.md

 ### DNS CACHING

 For `DNS` caching and proxying, you can install the [DNS Alternative](https://openrepos.net/content/kan/dns-alternative) which is a package available on `Chum` market.

-However, if this solution does not fit your needs there is a 2nd choice using `dnsmasq` directly and configuring it specifically for your needs.
+However, if this solution does not fit your needs, there is a second choice: using `dnsmasq` directly and configuring it specifically for your needs.

 <sup>________</sup>

 **dnsmasq**

 For every beginner in SFOS, who is used to using a GNU/Linux distribution, the first step is to install `dnsmasq`.
-Unfortunately the `RPM` package available is not working `AS-IS` and a patch should be applied to avoid it conflicts with `connman`.
+Unfortunately, the `RPM` package available is not working `AS-IS` and a patch should be applied to avoid it conflicts with `connman`.

 About `dnsmasq` integration with `connman`, read this `Patch Manager` patch description ([here](https://coderus.openrepos.net/pm2/project/dnsmasq-connman-integration))

 > :warning: **ATTENTION**
 >
-> <small>despite the `Patch Manager` is not the right tool for this kind of patches but the `dnsmasq` and `connman` `RPM`s should be fixed instead, this patch seems working reliably as long as the systemd services start-up order is not changed far away from the factory default.
-Rarely, because this patch is not applied unless `Patch Manager` will complete his job, sometimes the `connman` and `dnsmasq` services will start before their `.service` files have been patched and therefore the system will not be able to resolve the domain names.
-Moreover, the network restart from `SailFish Utilities` cannot solve the issue (unless patched) and also rebooting might not solve it but usually does unless `systemd` is far away the factory configuration.</small>
+> Despite the fact that `Patch Manager` is not the right tool for this kind of patch, the `dnsmasq` and `connman` `RPM`s should be fixed instead.
+This patch seems to be working reliably as long as the systemd services start-up order is not changed far from the factory default.
+Rarely, because this patch is not applied unless `Patch Manager` completes his job, sometimes the `connman` and `dnsmasq` services will start before their `.service` files have been patched, and therefore the system will not be able to resolve the domain names.
+Moreover, the network restart from `SailFish Utilities` cannot solve the issue (unless patched), and rebooting might not solve it but usually does unless `systemd` is far away from the factory configuration.

 ----